 A Definitive Guide to Makeup for Almond-Shaped Eyes

 Remember when you discovered those pants that were made for your body type, and it was kinda life-changing?
 That’s how we felt when we realized that eye makeup is definitely not one size fits all.
 For example, if your eyes fall into the almond category (like this PureWow editor, hi), you might have noticed that what works for your doe-eyed pals doesn’t always work for you.
+Not what shape you have?
+Stand in front of a mirror and look yourself in the eye—if your iris touches both the top and bottom waterline and you can't see any white, then you have almond eyes.
 Here are some foolproof tricks to mastering your exact (and might we add, lovely) shape.

 Use the Right Eyelash Curler